chunkypixel/atari-dev-studio/README.md

 * A bug in the existing RIOT emulation has been fixed.
 * MAME compatibility and syntax has been maintained, to allow for the reuse of MAME configuration files and front-ends.

-A7800 is included as part this extension with many thanks to Mike Saarna (RevEng).
-A7800 is an external project and can be donwloaded seperately [here](http://7800.8bitdev.org/index.php/Emulators_and_Tools).
+A7800 is included as part of this extension with many thanks to Mike Saarna (RevEng).
+A7800 is an external project and can be downloaded seperately [here](http://7800.8bitdev.org/index.php/Emulators_and_Tools).